The Bankrate promise

 Most people who are considering applying for either card will find great value in choosing the Venture.
 The welcome offer more than offsets the $95 annual fee, and when you throw in the Global Entry/TSA PreCheck benefit, you’ll almost certainly come out ahead.

-One of the Capital One Venture’s biggest benefits is the Global Entry/TSA PreCheck credit of up to $100, but you also receive Visa Signature benefits like lost luggage reimbursement, auto rental collision damage waiver coverage, extended warranty as well as access to Capital One’s assistant program, Eno.
+One of the Capital One Venture’s biggest benefits is the Global Entry/TSA PreCheck credit of up to $100 every four years, but you also receive Visa Signature benefits like lost luggage reimbursement, auto rental collision damage waiver coverage, extended warranty as well as access to Capital One’s assistant program, Eno.
 Eno features fraud monitoring and alerts, keeps you up to date on your account’s information (such as your current balance) and offers virtual credit card number storage.